About SSO

 Choose in which window you want the single sign-on to be processed.
 Multiple options are available:

-• Iframe The SSO will be opened in an invisible iframe that does not allow the user to interact at all.
-This is the recommended option but not all IDPs support it.
+- Iframe The SSO will be opened in an invisible iframe that does not allow the user to interact at all.
+This is the recommended option but most IDPs do not support it.